adaeris/adaeris.github.io/DarknessintheForest.md

 "Alright" Skykit told Honeykit while she passed to the medecine den to get the moss.

 Skykit cam back with mos and gave it to Honeykit.
-Honeykit threw the moss very hard and Skykit almost caugt it.
+Honeykit threw the moss very hard and Skykit almost caught it.

 "Ow..."
 Skykit waid as the moss hit her face.